Social Investment Fund FAQs

 How do organisations apply for funding with the Social Investment Fund?

 Fund applications are via an online application portal accessed from the SIA website.
-See the website for a step-by-step Application Guide to help you navigate the process, and other information about the assessment framework and selection criteria.
+See the website for a step-by-step ROI Application Guide to help you navigate the process, and other information about the assessment framework and selection criteria.

 What are the priority population groups and how were they chosen?